 There is nothing worse than reaching your stateroom and realising you have forgotten something.
-Whether it’s your phone charger or favourite flip-flops, here are our packing tips on how best to maximise the space in your luggage and ensure you have everything you need.
+Whether it’s your phone charger or favourite flip-flops, here are eight of the best things to pack for your next cruise.

 Obvious packing items include your passport and currency, but start with the basics and ensure your suitcase makes packing efficient from the get-go.
 Grab a case that is equally lightweight and large, easy to identify and smooth to move – making it simple for those on cruise and stay breaks or flying to a port before embarking.